This tutorial contains GIF images.

 You can zoom this page with Ctrl+.

 In order for PVcase to sucessfully evaluate terrain data it has to work with clearly distinguished objects that indicate topographical height information.

 Some of the topographical surveys have many different indicators clustered together on the same layer which can cause errors in terrain recognition.

-Before generating a layout it is best to create a Topography mesh using the terrain data you would use for layout generation and to investigate the mesh and PVcase's estimation of the terrain using the 3DORBIT command of AutoCAD.
+Before generating a layout it is best to create a Topography mesh by selecting terrain data that will be used for layout generation.
+To investigate the mesh and PVcase's estimation of the terrain - use the 3DORBIT command of AutoCAD.

 Let's review an example terrain survey which has some issues.
-As you can see in the example below, after I've selected the objects indicating terrain heights and generated a topography mesh I can see that there are steep inclinations which are unrealistic and must be regarded as false.
+As you can see in the example below, once the mesh is generated, some steep and unrealistic undulations are indicated and must be regarded as false.

 As I check these areas I can identify issues that can cause such extremities.
 Here are some of the sample ones that usually come up: